Licence agreement – higher education

-The institution is entitled to compile and download content files for relevant course materials in connection with registration in Bolk, provided that such files are available in the Bolk content database.
-These files may be used in subsequent making available to the students and course participants for whom the material has been developed, on digital platforms and in connection with the printing of paper coursepacks; see also section 19.
+The institution is entitled to compile and download content files for relevant course materials in connection with registration in Bolk, provided that such files are available in Bolk.
+These files may be used in subsequent making available to the students and course participants for whom the material has been registered, on digital platforms and in connection with the printing of paper coursepacks; see also section 19.

-The institution is not entitled to store files deriving from the Bolk content database in its own databases.
-The institution is only permitted to make the same course materials available to new students and course participants if it re-registers the material and receives an updated file from Bolk.
+The institution is not entitled to store files deriving from Bolk in its own databases.
+By registering the previously used course materials for new students and course participants, it will be given access to a new file from Bolk.

 If no content file is available from Bolk, the institution may, if it wishes, upload its own book extracts to Bolk for compilation into a coursepack.
 The institution may also upload and incorporate into its coursepacks other material that is subject to payment, self-produced material, non-protected material, and material which has been pre-licensed under a direct licensing agreement with relevant rightsholders, provided that such agreement permits this.
 Coursepacks created using Bolk will be stored in Bolk and can be re-used by the institution if it wishes.

-Course material, including coursepacks, may be made available to and be used by students and course participants registered for the subject in question or the course for which the material has been developed, for a student’s own studies, in the format and on the preferred platform (via learning platforms, email, reading list management systems etc.).
+Course material, including coursepacks, may be made available to and be used by students and course participants registered for the subject in question or the course for which the material has been developed, for a student’s own studies, in the preferred format and on the preferred platform (via learning platforms, email, reading list management systems etc.).

-Institutions that create coursepacks containing material reproduced pursuant to this agreement but that do not wish to compile and store the course-pack file in Bolk shall mark each extract as follows:
+Institutions that create coursepacks containing material reproduced pursuant to this agreement but that do not wish to use files from Bolk shall mark the coursepack as follows:

 “Place of study/term/subject code